shmbd/github.io/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+The Microbial Biotechnology Division is currently involved in several research projects, including enzyme development and the discovery of new therapeutic compounds.
+In addition, we are developing probiotic strains with potential benefits for human health.

-{% include tags.html tags="publication, resource, website" %}
+#{% include tags.html tags="publication, resource, website" %}

-{% include search-info.html %}
+#{% include search-info.html %}

-{% include section.html %}
+#{% include section.html %}

 ## Featured